thmosqueiro/Arduino_NoobPlayground/Serial_ReadAndWrite/Readme.md

 1. Upload this code to your arduino.
 2. Run minicom -b 9600 -o -D /dev/ttyACM0
 3. You should see "Hello world" and an (increasing) integer.
 4. Type a character while in minicom.
-After the integer you should see the caracter you typed.
+After the integer you should see the character you just typed.
-5. Run echo "Write this." >> /dev/ttyACM0
+5. Run echo "Write this." >> /dev/ttyACM0.
+You should see the message Write this after the integer.